 Scale insects

-Most scales are 2-3mm long insects which have hard coverings, and they are often mussel shaped.
+Most scales are 2-3mm long insects that have hard coverings, and they are often mussel-shaped.
 Scale insects fix themselves to leaves and stems and suck sap.
 Infested leaves turn yellow and are often covered with copious quantities of sticky honeydew on which sooty mould grows.
 Nymphs called ‘crawlers’ are tiny mobile juvenile scales and disperse over plants or are carried further afield by wind, birds and insects.
 Later nymph stages are immobile and form hard protective coverings.

 Several plant varieties, such as Corokia, Syzygium, Camellia, Ilex, and Citrus, can be attacked by scale insects.
 Parasites attack many scale species, and this may be sufficient to keep populations down to acceptable levels.
 Where chemical control measures are necessary, we use the same pesticides as for psyllid control.